tmcdos/custompatch/README.md

   following disclaimer in the documentation and/or other materials provided with the distribution.

-* Neither the name of IVO GELOV nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the name of TMCDOS nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.